-In the year 2000, Daniel created REOPS to better serve the day-to-day needs of the real estate industry.
+In the year 2000, Dan created REOPS to better serve the day-to-day needs of the real estate industry.
 This department incorporates and cross-trains attorneys in several legal disciplines critical to the ownership and operation of real estate including leasing, lease litigation and real estate bankruptcy.
 REOPs provides an integrated approach to legal issues in property ownership and management and has grown to more than 50 attorneys in offices across the United States.
 The department handles matters nationwide and is capable of handling multi-faceted issues without redundant involvement from other departments.

 - Real estate litigation and arbitration